 A 2013 study investigated the wound-healing properties of jackfruit leaf extract on samples of pig skin.
 The researchers concluded that extracts from jackfruit leaves may promote wound healing.

-The Academy of Nutrition and Dietetics recommend that women consume 25 grams (g) and men 38 g of fiber per day.
+The Academy of Nutrition and Dietetics recommends that women consume 25 grams (g) and men 38 g of fiber per day.

-Jackfruit is a healthful source of vitamin C, potassium, dietary fiber, and some other essential vitamins and minerals.
+Jackfruit is a healthy source of vitamin C, potassium, dietary fiber, and some other essential vitamins and minerals.